xXSimon SinisterXx

 google and youtube specific

-• search within specific dates by adding "before:date" and "after:date" (without quotes) to the end of your text.
+• search within specific dates by adding "before:date" and "after:date" (without quotes) to the end of your search.
 The format is "YYYY-MM-DD", but you can also only include the year.
-For example, "before:2017-01-01" and "before:2017" will bring up the same results
+For example, "hair tutorial before:2017-01-01" and "hair tutorial before:2017" will bring up the same results

 • exclude certain words from your results by adding a "-" (without quotes) before the word. search "red blue yellow shirt", and then "red -blue yellow shirt" to see the difference